sanjanb/Cats-vs.-Dogs-Classification-Using-TensorFlow/README.md

 ```

 **What’s happening here?**
-We initialize data generators for loading and augmenting training, validation, and test datasets.
+I am initializing data generators for loading and augmenting training, validation, and test datasets.

 **Why initialize as `None`?**
 This initialization ensures the variables are defined, preparing us to assign actual data generators to them in the next steps.